pkiyer/f5-101-lab-kubernetes/docs/class1/module3/lab1.rst

 	kubectl create -f f5-asp-daemonset.yaml

 Here the ASP should be deployed automatically.
-You should have as many ASP instances launched as kubernetes systems you have in your kubernetes cluster (in the UDF blueprint, it's three - 3).
+You should have as many ASP instances launched as kubernetes systems you have in your kubernetes cluster (in the Ravello blueprint, there are three - 3).
 You can validate this with the following commands:

 ::